AWeber and Mailchimp are the leading giants in the world of email marketing.

 This is why it is crucial to be clear about your goals before you get started.
 After all, you will be using the service for a long time.
 Therefore, you have to dig deeper beyond the similarities of their features.

 The two most popular email marketing services, Mailchimp and Aweber, continue to lead the market, both in terms of their features and price.
 However, you only need one, and choosing between these two is often a daunting task.
-After all, you’ll be using this service for years to come so it’s best to think wisely before you get started.
+So it’s best to think wisely before you get started.